geraldb/talks/facebooker.md

 Another Open Source Social Network based originally on the RailsSpace book and code.
 Now a venture funded startup.

-h1.
-That's it.
+# That's it.
 Thanks.

 Questions?
 Comments?

 See Facebook applications live in action at today's App Nite starting at 5ish including British Columbia's #1 Facebook hit Scratch and Win.

-The $uper Rewards folks invite you to free beer[1] at the Vancouver Facebook Developers Pub Nite @ Steamworks Brewery.
+The $uper Rewards folks invite you to free beer (1) at the Vancouver Facebook Developers Pub Nite @ Steamworks Brewery.

-fn1.
-Redeem your Hockey Pool Pro Puck Points or sign-up for Win a Free Wii Contest or install the Glitterati Toolbar to qualify.
+1: Redeem your Hockey Pool Pro Puck Points or sign-up for Win a Free Wii Contest or install the Glitterati Toolbar to qualify.
 Just kidding ;-)